ampotos/dynStruct/todo/future_work.md

 #search other usage of the data extract:

-       This one is just if some new idea to use the data extract pop in my mind.
+       This one is just if some new idea to use the data extract appear.

 #wrap mmap syscall and use new memory as a big block (not for structure recovering), mark block as mmap and don't try to recover struct. but if mmap by allocator don't save it: